opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 use this mechanism in the test specification document.

 We have tested the Dovetail tool on the following host operating systems.
-Other versions or distribution of Linux may also work, but community support may be more available on these versions.
+Other versions or distributions of Linux may also work, but community support may be more available on these versions.

 - Ubuntu 16.04.2 LTS (Xenial) or 14.04 LTS (Trusty)